microsoft/bedrock-cli/guides/building-helm-charts-for-spk.md

 serviceName: "service"
 ```

-This set of values is the _required_ set of values for `spk` created pipelines
+This set of values is the _required_ set of values for `bedrock` created
-to operationalize building, updating, and deploying container images to your
+pipelines to operationalize building, updating, and deploying container images
-cluster.
+to your cluster.

 `image.tag`: This configuration is overriden by the values from the
 [top-level configuration](#top-level-configuration)